HasinJ/ArduinoHasin/README.md

 5. automating door

 Demo Link: https://youtu.be/1RwMG3ucG1c

-1st project: arduino music gesture control, tried something different with the next/prev song and it recognizing whether or not to keep going, things like volume up and down were already done and I wanted to try something a little different
+1st project: arduino music gesture control, tried something different with the next/prev song and it recognizing whether or not to keep going, things like volume up and down were already done and I wanted to try something a little different.

+In order to fast forward through songs, do the same command of next song but push your hand down.
+Same goes for going through songs in the opposite direction.